 #6: Learn Two-Zone Cooking

-To bring less stress to your outdoor cooking, learn how to cook with a two-zone set-up: heat on one side of the grill/smoker, food on the cool side.
+To bring less stress to your smoking food, outdoor cooking, learn how to cook with a two-zone set-up: heat on one side of the grill/smoker, food on the cool side.
 You won’t feel tied to the equipment the entire time the food is cooking.
 I find this allows for more stability of the cooking temperature and keeps the food cooking evenly.

 Reminder-- A little goes a long way.
 Remember to start with small quantities (about 6-8 ounces depending on the equipment) and add wood gradually as needed.

 Superior Product… Superior Outcome!
 All wood-fired products for smoking, grilling, coal cooking, ember fired, cold smoking, and stove top smoking.
 Only Forest Fresh wood used in all our products.